fly-hiring/backend-engineer-challenge/README.md

 3. In real life, there's probably a lot more database schema.
 Don't worry about real life, just worry about what we're asking for.
 4. Skip quality of life improvements.
 We're wary of code coverage tools, refactors, testing library changes, etc. We definitely don't want you to spend time on that stuff.

 And last, if you know what you're doing, don't spend more than two hours on this.
 If you are learning, take all the time you need.
-But if you're experienced with Rails and databases and and data consistency issues, this should be a quick project.
+But if you're experienced with Rails, databases, and data consistency issues, this should be a quick project.